Andrew5194/rh-trading-bot/README.md

 rh-trading-bot-slackbot-1  | Input mfa code:
 ```

 Since the `docker compose` log output is aggregated, you won't be able to input your MFA code here.
-Instead, to input the MFA code and log into your Robinhood account, you'll need to run the [docker attach](https://docs.docker.com/engine/reference/commandline/attach/) command to attach to the `rh-trading-bot-slackbot-1` container itself and insert the MFA code there.
+Instead, you'll need to run the [docker attach](https://docs.docker.com/engine/reference/commandline/attach/) command in a separate terminal window to attach to the `rh-trading-bot-slackbot-1` container itself and insert the MFA code there.

 ```bash
 docker attach rh-trading-bot-slackbot-1